How the practical driving test works

 3. Independent driving

-This part of the test will be about 10 minutes of driving around to see how well you make safe decisions on your own according to the conditions you encounter.
+This part of the test will be about 20 minutes of driving with a satnav.
+This part of the driving test is designed to see how well you make safe decisions on your own according to the conditions you encounter.
+Your examiner will set up the satnav for you and you'll follow its directions.

 If the examiner feels that your driving is actually dangerous to other people on the road, guess what?
 They'll stop the test and you'll automatically fail.